 - 1. As a partner, I feel that my organization and I are recognized by the campus. - 2.
 I am asked about my perceptions of the institution's engagement with and impact on the community. - 3.
 My experience, knowledge, and opinions are valued in this partnership. - 4.
 I am involved in important campus conversations that impact my community. - 5.
 The faculty and/or staff in our community partnership try to ensure mutuality and reciprocity in partnerships. - 6.
 The campus collects and shares feedback and assessment findings regarding partnerships, reciprocity, and mutual benefit, both from community partners to the institution and from the institution to the community. - 7.
-Our partnership with the campus is having a positive impact on my community. - 8.
-Please provide any additional information that you think will be important for understanding how the campus partnering with you has enacted reciprocity, mutual respect, shared authority, and co-creation of goals and outcomes.
+Our partnership with the campus is having a positive impact on my community.

-Please indicate whether you consent to having your responses used for research purposes by the Carnegie Community Engagement Classification.
+Please indicate whether you consent to having your responses used for research and training purposes by the Carnegie Community Engagement Classification.
 For research purposes, all responses will be aggregated, and no individual partner or campus information will be identified.
 If you have any questions, please contact us via email at carnegieelectives@acenet.edu.

-Please respond with A or B:
+Please respond with A, B, or C below:

-A. I consent to having the information provided in the survey used for the purposes of research.
+A. I consent to having the information provided in the survey used for the purposes of research and training purposes.
 In providing this consent, the identity of my organization will not be disclosed.